rl-institut/multi-vector-simulator/docs/index.rst

         :target: https://github.com/psf/black
         :alt: black linter

-The Multi-Vector Simulator (hereafter MVS) is an `oemof <https:/github.com/oemof>`__ -based Python package which aims at facilitating the modelling of multi-energy carriers energy systems in island or grid connected mode.
+The open_plan tool is an `oemof <https:/github.com/oemof>`__ -based Python package which aims at facilitating the modelling of multi-energy carriers energy systems in island or grid connected mode.

 The main goals of the MVS are